How To File A Property Damage Claim For A Car Accident

 What Factors Affect The Compensation For Property Damage Claims?

-When you file a property damage claim, the compensation you receive depends on a few things:
+When you file a property damage claim, the compensation you may be able to pursue depends on a few things:

 What Factors Affect The Compensation For Property Damage Claims